jphaugla/redisearchStock/README.md

 So, the tests not to be run should be commented out.

   * run sample search queries
 run sample redisearch queries as provided.
-Run one at a time using
+Run one at a time using redis-cli

 ```bash
 redic-cli -f scripts/searchQueries.txt